erapsch/erapsch.github.io/_pages/cv.md

 ## Further activities and affiliations

-* <a href="https://www3.math.tu-berlin.de/stoch/IRTG/">Berlin-Oxford IRTG 2544 "Stochastic Analysis in Interaction"</a>
+* <a href="https://www3.math.tu-berlin.de/stoch/IRTG/">Berlin-Oxford IRTG 2544 "Stochastic Analysis in Interaction"</a> (former affiliated member and student representative)
-* <a href="https://www3.math.tu-berlin.de/TDM/tdm-2024/">Tag der Mathematik</a>, organised by Berliner Mathematische Gesellschaft
+* <a href="https://www3.math.tu-berlin.de/TDM/tdm-2024/">Tag der Mathematik</a>, organised by Berliner Mathematische Gesellschaft (contributed to the competition and the science communication programme)
-* <a href="https://www.decarb.world/">d\carb future economy forum</a>
+* <a href="https://www.decarb.world/">d\carb future economy forum</a> (organised a science communication event on Green Finance)